-For Bitney’s entire history, we have taken all of our students out of school during the first month of school, in September, and gone on what we call Wilderness Week.
+For Bitney’s entire history, we have taken all of our students out of school during the semester, and gone on what we call Wilderness Week.
 No, we do not take you into the woods with a canteen and a loaf of bread, though if you did this on your own you would earn much respect.
 In fact, Wilderness Week is often not out in the actual wilderness.
 The purpose of this time is to simply be together, off of our campus for an extended period of time (usually 4 or 5 days), and share experiences.

 What do we do?
 We alternate each year in having an all-school experience and then smaller excursions.
 Our all-school Wilderness Week trips have been at a lodge on Donner Summit, a retreat center here in Nevada City/Grass Valley, the Sonoma Coast and even to the Shakespeare Festival in Ashland, Oregon.

 Our smaller trips on alternating years range from a more hardcore backcountry experience with Mr. Schneider to the rugged east side of the Sierra Nevadas, to camping trips in Mendocino, Sonoma, Marin and Sierra counties.
 We have had trips that focus on rock climbing and mountain biking, horseback riding, the ocean, the woods, campfires, and shared meals.

 The timing of Wilderness Week is no mistake, as the key motivation of the experience being that we are simply together, and this is very important to us.

 We are know to get out and just have fun and adventure, too.
 Depending on whether and affordability, we will take trips up to ride at a resort in Tahoe, climb up on Donner Summit, take an extended mountain bike trip, visit a rock-climbing gym or go on hikes locally.
 These trips, like many others, can be planned well in advance or spontaneous.